Skip to main content

 This isn't theoretical.
 There's a massive wall of multifamily debt maturing in mid 2026.
 Loans originated in 2021 and early 2022 at historically low rates on short term or floating rate structures are coming due.
 Many of these borrowers locked in 3 to 4 year bridge loans at rates in the low 3% range.
 Today, their refinancing options are in the mid 6% to 7% territory.
 On a $3 million loan balance, that's an additional $90,000 to $120,000 in annual debt service.
 For many buildings, that wipes out the cash flow entirely.

 If you're in this position, start the analysis now.
 Don't wait until your maturity date is six months out.
-You need time to properly market the property, negotiate from a position of strength, and coordinate your 1031 exchange if applicable.
+You need time to properly market the property, negotiate from a position of strength, and coordinate with your tax advisor on any exchange or reinvestment strategy.
 Desperation selling at the last minute is how you leave money on the table.

 The flip side of this is equally important: if you're a buyer, the mid 2026 maturity wall represents potentially the best acquisition window we've seen since 2010.
 Owners who can't refinance will need to sell, and the volume of forced dispositions could temporarily widen cap rates in certain submarkets.